Take That & Party: Production

 The single, despite peaking at #82, was enough for Take That to be noticed by RCA Records, who signed them to their label and put them in contact with one of their most prolific songwriters, Graham Stack.
-Stack and Barlow then co-wrote the group's debut single on RCA, "Promises," which was released 18 November 1991, with "Do What U Like" appearing as the B-side.
+Stack and Barlow then co-wrote the group's debut single on RCA, "Promises," which was released on 18th November 1991.
 Shortly after the single peaked at #38 the band began recording again, this time with producers Billy Griffin and Ian Levine, with "Once You've Tasted Love" being the first single released from those sessions.
-A remix and reprise of the track "Guess Who Tasted Love" appeared as the B-side.
 Although it peaked at #47, Take That was given one last chance by the record label.

 Levine and Griffin persuaded the group's handlers to release a cover of the 1975 Tavares hit "It Only Takes a Minute;" despite the group's apprehensions, it peaked at #7 on the UK Singles Chart.
 For the release, they recorded "I Can Make It" and "Never Want to Let You Go," two original tracks penned by Barlow, both of which later made the album release in slightly remixed form.